JuliaGraphics/ColorSchemes.jl/docs/src/basics.md

 ## ColorScheme objects

-When you start using ColorSchemes.jl, it loads a set of pre-defined ColorSchemes, and stores them in a dictionary called `colorschemes`.
+When you start `using ColorSchemes`, it loads a set of pre-defined ColorSchemes in a dictionary called `colorschemes`.

 A ColorScheme is a Julia object which contains: